 If you want additional advice you can refer yourself to a private clinic.
 There you can have an appointment with a midwife, specialist and you can have a high quality ultrasound scan.
 If you do not have confidence in the NHS scan for whatever reason it can be repeated.
 In a private clinic there should be more time, often better equipment and access to highly skilled expertise.
 If you have had a previous late miscarriage or carry twins then a cervical scan is readily available.

 If you are concerened about your diet and nutrution you can arrange to see a specialist pregnancy nutritionist.
-You may like to have pregnancy osteopathy or pregnancy massage to help with aches and pains.
+You may like to have pregnancy massage to help with aches and pains.